hanlizhang/first-move/TASKS.md

 - [x] Replace each long inline Focus parent list with one compact field and a searchable modal containing No linked item, Tasks, Habits, source labels, and an explicit selected state.
 - [x] Preserve existing `linkedTaskId` / `linkedHabitId` relationships and add no cloud business writes, rewards/history, dependencies, SQL, or RPCs.

-**M1D status:** Implemented on `mobile/m1d-tasks-habits`.
-Focus and local Task/Habit CRUD remain schema-v8 compatible while canonical cloud business data stays read-only pending M1E authenticated writes.
+**M1D status:** Implemented in the current `/mobile` tree.
+Focus and local Task/Habit CRUD remain schema-v8 compatible; M1E now enables authenticated writes for these mutations through the existing canonical contract.

 ### M1E — Authenticated Mobile cloud writes